Your question:

 If you feel satisfied or relieved by the decision the coin flip simulator made for you, then you’ll know you’re making the right choice.
 If you don’t feel content with the results, it’s time to take a step back and think about what you really want.
 Listen to your intuition and trust your reaction to the coin flip more than anything — maybe it’s not the solution after all, but at least you’ve learned something about yourself.

-Our Featured Horoscopes For You
+Our Featured Horoscopes for You